estija/estija.github.io/content/authors/admin/_index.md

 I graduated from [IIT Roorkee](https://www.iitr.ac.in/) with a bachelor's in ECE, where I worked on generative adversarial network-based methods for compressive sensing MRI reconstruction.
 I also interned at Northwestern University as an SN Bose Scholar in the summer of 2019.

-In my free time, I enjoy being outdoors, going on hikes and long walks, swimming and reading.
+In my free time, I enjoy being outdoors, hiking, swimming and reading.

 **Email:** bvasudev \[at\] usc \[dot\] edu {style="text-align: justify;"}